jleiva-gap/Chronic-Absenteeism-Dashboard/README.md

 **2)** Run the automated installer by pasting this command in to the PowerShell window:
 > Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://github.com/Ed-Fi-Exchange-OSS/Chronic-Absenteeism-Dashboard/raw/main/install.ps1'))

-**3)** Once everything has finished installing you should see PowerBi and the "Chronic Absenteeism Dasbaord" open.
+**3)** Once everything has finished installing you should see PowerBi and the "Chronic Absenteeism Dashboard" open.
 *Continue on the how to use the dashboard section.

 How to use the Dashbaords